 Hosting Your Own VPN on a VPS

 You may want to create your own VPS with an OpenVPN installation and obfuscation.
-I recommend using a reliable VPS like Digital Ocean.
-You can purchase their $5 per month plan, choose the server in Singapore, and see my article How To Set Your Own VPN.
+I recommend using a reliable VPS like Vultr.
+You can install OpenVPN using a “one-click” interface, and they have servers in Asia, and see my article How To Set Up Your Own VPN.

-Once you have the VPN set-up, you can then install a SSL tunnel:
+Once you have the VPN set up, you can then install an SSL tunnel:

-You can make you OpenVPN traffic virtually indistinguishable from regular SSL traffic by tunnelling it through SSL, because Deep Packet Inspection cannot penetrate this addition layer of encryption.
+You can make your OpenVPN traffic virtually indistinguishable from regular SSL traffic by tunneling it through SSL because Deep Packet Inspection cannot penetrate this additional layer of encryption.

-Note that using a SSL tunnel will slow down your internet connections.
+Note that using an SSL tunnel will slow down your internet connection.

-UDP is better for any kind of tunnel because it’s lower overhead and doesn’t try to retransmit packets unnecessarily.
+UDP is better for any kind of tunnel because it has lower overhead and doesn’t try to retransmit packets unnecessarily.
 In certain instances retransmitting packets could be counterproductive.
-Basically, anything that needs to either have a stateful connection or a connection that is “reliable” (i.e. TCP) already has packet retransmission built into the protocol.
-If you run two of these protocols on top of each other (such as TCP over a TCP tunnel), then bad things start to happen as now you have more than one layer trying to retransmit packets.
-So really you should use UDP unless there’s a very specific reason you need to use TCP, such as a firewall restriction or something.
+Basically, anything that needs to either have a stateful connection or a connection that is “reliable” (i.e., TCP) already has packet retransmission built into the protocol.
+If you run two of these protocols on top of each other (such as TCP over a TCP tunnel), then bad things start to happen, as now you have more than one layer trying to retransmit packets.
+So really, you should use UDP unless there’s a very specific reason you need to use TCP, such as a firewall restriction or something.

 OpenVPN through an SSH tunnel

-Using OpenVPN with a SSH tunnel is very similar to using it with a SSL tunnel.
+Using OpenVPN with an SSH tunnel is very similar to using it with an SSL tunnel.
 The difference is that you wrap your OpenVPN traffic with SSH encryption instead of SSL encryption.
-SSH is the “secure shell” software used to make connections to shell accounts in Unix.
-You can find SSH clients for most operating systems — see PuTTY for example.
+SSH is the “secure shell” software used to connect shell accounts in Unix.
+You can find SSH clients for most operating systems — see PuTTY, for example.